ryanprior/webScrapping/README.md

 # Webscrapping: recycle the web

-This is a joint project of @ryanprior and @ckshobha created at Madison Python's inaugural Pair Programming Night.
+This is a joint project of @ryanprior and @ckshobha, created at Madison Python's inaugural Pair Programming Night.

 It downloads headlines from CNN, replacing the words with synonyms to create familiar-sounding phrases that are often surreal and nonsensical.